 - Colleges and universities of students who are studying abroad

 Because Tokio Marine HCC Medical Insurance is one of the pioneers of offering travel insurance online, they have been widely reviewed by both travelers and experts alike.

 As with any insurance plan, you should consider both how an insurance company is rated by A.M.
 Best and travel insurance marketplaces before deciding on a provider.

 As a company, HCC Specialty Insurance Company has an A.M.
 Best rating of A++ Superior in the financial size category of $2 billion or greater.

-In addition, the company has a long-term credit rating of aa+ Stable, as of the last rating on December 13, 2017.
+In addition, the company has a long-term credit rating of aa+ Stable, as of the last rating in early 2019.
 It’s important to note that the actual travel insurance policies are underwritten by a syndicate of Lloyd’s of London, managed by HCC Underwriting Agency Ltd. As of the time of writing this review, that sub-company has not been reviewed by A.M.
 Best.

 Tokio Marine HCC Medical Insurance is among the best rated online.
-Users of InsureMyTrip.com give the company an overall rating of 4.5 stars (out of five) based on over 1,000 reviews.
-Atlas International Travel Insurance has a rating of over four stars from buyers while all other products have a rating of at least four stars.
+Users of InsureMyTrip.com give the company an overall rating of 4.5 stars (out of five) based on over 1,500 reviews.
+All Tokio Marine HCC Medical Insurance products have a rating of over four stars from buyers on the site.

-On Squaremouth.com, the company has a total aggregate rating of 4.37 stars (out of five) based on 211 reviews.
-The company gets good marks for handling customer service before and during a trip, but the claims process only received three stars (out of five).
+On Squaremouth.com, the company has a total aggregate rating of 4.34 stars (out of five) based on 215 reviews.
+The company gets good marks for handling customer service before and during a trip, but the claims process only received 3.5 stars (out of five).

 Travel Insurance Options